Full name Mohammad Ashraful

 Born July 7, 1984, Dhaka

-Major teams Bangladesh, Asia XI, Bangladesh A, Central Zone (Bangladesh), Dhaka Division, Dhaka Gladiators, Dhaka Gladiators, Dhaka Metropolis, Mumbai Indians
+Major teams Bangladesh, Asia XI, Bangladesh A, Central Zone (Bangladesh), Dhaka Division, Dhaka Gladiators, Dhaka Gladiators, Dhaka Metropolis, Minister Rajshahi, Mumbai Indians

 Playing role Middle-order batsman